-The group began to build a repertoire first by bringing in relatively obscure pieces by composers such as Thelonious Monk, Chris Speed, Carla Bley, and Bill McHenry and eventually evolved to focus almost entirely on original music composed by members of the ensemble.
-The material written for the band covers a wide swath of musical terrain, but each piece has a sense of simplicity, a strong identity and serves as a springboard for the musicians' empathetic improvisations.
+The group began to build a repertoire initially built around relatively obscure pieces by composers such as Thelonious Monk, Chris Speed, Carla Bley, and Bill McHenry but eventually evolved to focus entirely on original music composed by members of the ensemble.
+The material written for the band covers a wide swath of musical terrain, but each piece has a strong identity and serves as a springboard for the musicians' empathetic improvisations.
 Signal Quartet's approach to music is one of “letting it all in”; following the thread of the music where it leads, regardless of stylistic constraints; embracing the jazz tradition while refusing to shave off or smooth over any of its eccentricities or irregularities.

 This Detroit based small ensemble performs original modal mainstream jazz at times, often edgy, and always cohesive.
 They mix it up with some jazz rock fusion, thoughtful, calmer compositions, and music parallel to the ECM sound within an imagined or reimagined Kenny Wheeler-John Abercrombie concept.
 A true co-op quartet, Eric Nachtrab plays bass and is upfront with the fine trumpeter Ben Wolkins.
 Guitarist Ian Blunden provides scintillating leads and accents, while drummer Sean Perlmutter forcefully holds down his rhythmic end.
 The result is an introspective or bold approach that is never overbearing, always challenging, and a cut above.